Finished! – My Legacy Blanket

 I’d like to start the new year by showing an ‘old’ project: My Legacy Blanket.

-If you’ve read my posts about this last year, you’ll know that it is a design by Pam Knighton-Haener from A Yarn of Serendipity.
+If you’ve read my posts on this topic from last year, you’ll no doubt know that the Legacy Blanket a design by Pam Knighton-Haener from ‘A Yarn of Serendipity’.
 She designed this blanket as a legacy for her grandchildren.
-You can read her story here.
+You can read the story about it here.

-The blanket is made up of 12 different squares and a wide border.
-When Pam completed the pattern for the border last year, she also revised the instructions for the 12 squares, and I had the opportunity to test some of them.
+The quilt consists of 12 different squares and has a wide border.
+When Pam finished the instructions for the border last year, she also revised the instructions for the 12 squares.
+So I had the opportunity to test a few of them.

-So I started this project somewhere in July or August last year.
-You might remember that I had a hard time choosing yarn and colours.
-And also some tries and errors with my colour placement.
-In the end I did more than one square twice as I was not happy with my colour arrangement.
-To be honest, I still had doubts when I joined the squares …
+I started this project sometime in July or August last year.
+You might remember that I found it difficult to choose the yarn and colours.
+And I went through quite a few trials and errors when it came to arranging the colours too.
+In the end, I ended up crocheting more than one square twice because I wasn’t happy with my colour arrangement.
+To be honest, I still had my doubts when I was joining the squares …

-BUT – surprisingly- once it was finished, everything fitted perfectly.
-I think it turned out pretty well and I LOVE the result!
+BUT – surprisingly – once it was finished, everything fitted perfectly.
+I think it’s turned out really well and I LOVE the result!

 My blanket was finished by the middle of December, but unfortunately I had no chance to take some nice pictures.
-We had a VERY long period with lots of rain, dark clouds, a bit of snow, fog, lots of rain again, well, you get the picture …
+We had a VERY long period with lots of rain, dark clouds, a bit of snow, fog, lots of rain again, well, winter …, you get the picture …

 My Yarn and Colours

-My final choice were
+My final choice of yarn and colours was

 • Drops Lima – 65% Wool, 35% Alpaca (100 m / 50 g)